henrikmotzkus/AutomationDemo/README.md

     TODO

 ### 7.2.4 (Step 8) Deploy a blueprint
 With blueprints a central unit can provide ARM templates, assigned policies, assign roles, and assigned management groups as a UNIT.
-A "customer" can use the blueprint in order to roll out that blueprint.
+A internal "customer" can use the blueprint in order to roll out that blueprint.
+Blueprints are currated deployment.

 More: https://docs.microsoft.com/en-us/azure/governance/blueprints/